 Pack your dog's brush to remove burrs and other materials that get stuck.

 Make sure your pet ID tag information is up to date for your dog.
 If you are staying somewhere for a number of days, get a disposable tag with your campsite location on it.
 Consider a microchip for more permanent identification.

 Keep your dog on leash or cable at all times - even while hiking - to prevent and control run-ins with bears, mountain lions, and other hikers or wildlife.

 24. Under Control

-Use a quality no-pull harness, such as this one from Canine Equipment.
-In a place with as much distraction as the campsite, you'll want to make sure you have control over your dog.
+Using a quality no-pull harness in a place with as much distraction as the campsite will make sure you have control over your dog.

 You and your dog aren't the only ones camping or using the trails.
 Be courteous, as you would desire from others.

 Be sure your campground is dog-friendly before you book.
 Hiking trails, too.

 Your campground may allow pets, but they also likely have rules regarding pets.
 Make sure you know what is required of you and your dog, and follow these closely.
 Camping with pets is a privilege you won't want to jeopardize for you or other campers!